IHKodifier/ETG-Planning/input_prompts/1 App_ Idea_ input_prompt.md

 * **Firebase** infrastructure will power the backend.
 * The backend will be built in Python using FastAPI
 * My app will only talk to **API endpoints**
-* The authentication will use **Firbase Auth** using Google id,  AuFacebbok id, phone number authentication or plain old Email/password
+* The authentication will use **Firbase Auth** using Google,Facebook, phone number authentication or plain old Email/password.
 * front-end will only and only talk to API endpoints for the app
 * I will use Google Analytics  For analytics in my application
 *  subscriptions  and payments will be managed by paddle.com